buglabs/openxc-buglabs/Basic Template/README.md

 Introduction
 ============
-The Base Template provides a pre-configured set of widgets to view live data from up to four OpenXC devices on one dashboard.
+The Basic Template provides a pre-configured set of widgets to view live data from up to four OpenXC devices on one dashboard.
 Use this as a reference for building custom dashboards that display the data and sensor information in a way that suits your needs.

 How to Use
 ============